AliRezaJoodi/AVR_Exercises/Sensor_Gyroscope&Accelerometer_MPU6050/README.md

-## Gyroscope and Accelerometer using MPU6050
+## Gyroscope and Accelerometer With MPU6050

 MCU:        ATmega32
 Frequency:  4.000000 MHz